rivt-info/rivtinfo.github.io/index.md

 Engineering documents (e.g. calculations and drawings) are like road maps.
 Good maps reduce the chance of getting lost or making wrong turns.
 Road maps only need updates when new roads are built, not re-creation from scratch.
-Many engineering technologies are also changing slowly.
-Assembling from existing documents saves time and reduces errors, compared to writing them from scratch.
+Many engineering technologies are changing slowly and ssembling from existing documents saves time and reduces errors, compared to writing them from scratch.

 **rivt** is designed for document sharing and reuse.
-It's easy to "cut and paste" all of the methods engineers use to communicate their ideas:
+In **rivt** it's easy to edit and recombine arbitrary document components, including:

 - text
 - images